 Moreover, he (saw) also used to pray for these lands.
 Of course, the Prophet (saw) used to pray for his entire Ummah, but he singled out Iraq, Shaam and Yemen for a special du'a:

 Consider this beautiful relationship between these blessed lands and the Prophet (saw).
 They were a support and a relief to him, helping him to carry the message of Islam, and he (saw) loved them so much that he directly asked Allah to bless them.

 The Muslims of today have the opportunity to support the people the Prophet (saw) himself prayed for.
 It is our responsibility and our honour to serve these blessed lands, and we shouldn’t forget them in their hour of need.

 There are so many ways you can support the blessed lands, and we urge you to get involved.
-As well as making du'a and raising awareness, your Sadaqah and Zakat will save lives and provide vital relief, to these people who are so beloved to Allah and His Messenger (saw).
-Head over to our Blessed Lands page to learn more about our projects.
+As well as making du'a and raising awareness, your Sadaqah and Zakat will save lives and provide vital relief to these people who are so beloved to Allah and His Messenger (saw).
+Therefore, we urge you to support our work in Gaza, Jerusalem, Syria and Yemen.

 We hope this article was helpful to you!
-Do follow us on Facebook, Instagram, Twitter and YouTube so you can see our daily posts about the blessed lands.
+Do follow us on Facebook, Instagram, Twitter and YouTube so you can see more posts about the blessed lands.
 They are mentioned so often in the Qur'an and Hadith, and it is essential for all Muslims to understand their status.

 Don't forget to share this article with friends and family!
 As the Prophet (saw) said, ‘Whoever guides someone to goodness will have a reward like one who did it’.
 [Muslim]